 The type of wood you choose for installation over your radiant flooring is also very important.
 First off, it provides the look and appeal of the room where it is installed.
 Beyond that though, the wood type also determines the flooring's stability.
-The Easiklip line of European Whit Oak flooring is a great choice not only based on looks, but also because of its thermal integrity.
+The Easiklip line of White Oak flooring is a great choice not only based on looks, but also because of its thermal integrity.

 A Few More Things to Consider

 Even the best types of floating flooring can fail when installed over radiant heat if a few precautions and tips aren't followed.
 Tips to remember include:

 - Have the actual in-floor radiant heating operating for a full two weeks before installing the wood so the boards can get acclimated to the room temperature.

 - Make sure the radiant heating is properly installed so the surface temperature never exceeds 85°.

 - Buy a hygrometer to measure relative indoor humidity and make sure it's between 40% - 50%

 In terms of market value, a home with not only wood floors but also radiant heating is an incredible selling point.
 Therefore the combination is one of the best investments you can make – something to enjoy now, but also get a great ROI if and when you decide to sell.